OsswaCh/PROXYM/First Draft.md

 ## Bidirectional Omnichannel

-//TODO: add bidirectional

 In the 2010s, there was a common consensus for the need to unify the fronts of banks.
 In other words we marked the emergence of omnichannel banking to integrated a seemless user experience.
-This new approach focuses on four key concepts:

-- Integration: Channels connected to provide a unified view of customer data.

-- Consistency: Customers received uniform service across touchpoints.(TODO: kept history among different channels)

-- Personalization: Data-driven insights enabled tailored interactions.

-- Contextual Journeys: Understanding customer context allowed proactive engagement.( TODO: digital engagelt platform)
+### Unidirectional omnichannel banking

+Unidirectional omnichannel banking refers to a system where information flows in one direction—from the bank to the customer.
+This approach primarily focuses on providing consistent information and services across various channels (e.g., online banking, mobile apps, ATMs) without much interaction or feedback from the customer.
+Some of its characteristics include :
+- **consistent communication**: Ensuring that customers receive the same information regardless of the channel they use.
+- **Channel-Specific Services**: Each channel operates independently, offering specific services tailored to that medium.
+- **Limited Interaction**: Minimal customer feedback or interaction is integrated into the system.
+### Bidirectional omnichannel banking

+Bidirectional omnichannel banking, on the other hand, involves a two-way flow of information between the bank and the customer.
+This approach emphasizes interaction, feedback, and a seamless experience across all channels.
+In other words, this new approach is meant to emphasize the importance of the internal customer of the bank, i.e. the employee.
+By recognizing that the experience of the internal employee is indispensable in ensure customer satisfaction, banks can achieve maximum efficiency.
+It focuses on the following characteristics:
+- **Integrated Channels**: All channels are interconnected, allowing customers to start a transaction on one channel and complete it on another.
+- **Personalized Experience**: Customer data and feedback are used to tailor services and offers, enhancing the overall experience.
+- **Real-Time Interaction**: Customers can interact with the bank in real-time, providing feedback and receiving immediate responses.

 ### Customer centricity

-Adapting an omnichannel approach meant an inevitable switch towayrds customer focused banking.
+Adapting an omnichannel approach meant an inevitable switch towards customer focused banking.
 And slowly we witnessed the immergence of customer journeys.
 This manifests in the following aspects:

-- **Customer-Centric Approach:**
+- **Customer-Centric Approach (internal and external):**

 	- Understanding needs, preferences, and pain points.
 	- Mapping end-to-end journeys (e.g., account opening, loan application).